brianna-mitri/project-4/README.md

     accuracy                           0.83    165982

 ## Summary
 Of the models tested, the one selected for the final product was the Neural Network model.
 This model performed similarly to K-Nearest Neighbors, but with slightly higher precision for `Is Delayed` and marginally better overall accuracy.
+Still, the model needs improvement through better selection of features (removing some, adding others) and tuning of hyperparameters.